Best Sleeping Position To Turn A Breech Baby (with Pictures)

 With the pillow between your legs, roll over a bit further so that more of your belly is touching the bed!

-To provide the baby with as much space as possible, make sure that – when you roll over – you nearly lay on your tummy!
-But don’t worry, this position is safe for your baby.
+Don’t worry, this position is safe for your baby.
 The pillow between your legs will take your own weight off your baby.

 With that said, please do make sure that it really feels comfortable!
-You are not supposed to literally lay on your belly!
-If it feels like you are INDEED lying on your belly, then you have obviously rolled over too far.
+You are not supposed to literally lie on your belly!

-This is the ideal sleeping position to turn a breech baby because it will considerably increase the chances of your breech baby to turn.
+This is the ideal sleeping position to turn a breech baby!

-What Kind of Pillow do I Need for the Best Sleeping Position to Turn a Breech Baby?
+What kind of Pillow do I need for the best Sleeping Position to turn a breech Baby?

-In order to make sure that both, your pelvis and hips really do stay in an open position, it is important to know that you cannot use ANY pillow.
+In order to make sure that both, your pelvis and hips really do stay in an open position, it is important to know that you cannot use any pillow.

-First of all, don’t just use a feather pillow!
 Feather pillows won’t work here because they do not keep their shape when you put your leg on them.
 As a result, a feather pillow won’t keep your hips and pelvis in an open position.

 Therefore, ideally, you use a thick foam pillow.
 Alternatively, you can use any other kind of thick pillow which keeps its shape when you put your leg on it!